-On Saturday, May 18, five of Nashville’s leading songwriters will gather on the campus of Virginia Highlands Community College, joined by up-and-coming talents from our region, for a day-long celebration of song.
-Their names may not be familiar, but their chart-topping hits – which have been recorded by country music greats like Garth Brooks, Trace Adkins, Reba McEntire, George Strait, Faith Hill, and Randy Travis – will certainly have you tapping your toe and singing along.
+On Friday and Saturday, May 23 and 24, six of Nashville's leading songwriters gathered on the campus of Virginia Highlands Community College, joined by up-and-coming talents from our region, for a day-long celebration of song.
+Their names may not be familiar, but their chart topping hits which have been recorded by country music greats like Garth Brooks, Trace Adkins, Reba McEntire, George Strait, Faith Hill, and Randy Travis will certainly have you tapping your toe and singing along.

 Richard enthusiastically agreed to return to the VHCC campus, rally his friends from the Nashville Songwriters Hall of Fame, and lend his name to the upcoming festival that will celebrate the art of songwriting and benefit VHCC's Great Expectations Program for foster care students.
 Because Richard lost his parents at a young age and was later adopted, the cause is one close to his heart.